drewlyton/blog-posts/Stop meeting. Start writing./README.md

 ### The True Cost of Scheduled Time
 How long is an hour long meeting?
 Spoiler alert 🚨 - not an hour.
 The conventional management calculation for the cost of a meeting is the duration of the meeting multiplied by how many people are in the meeting:
 $$ meeting\_cost = duration * people $$
 So, a one hour meeting with 5 attendees costs 5 hours of time.
 However, this function only calculates the cost of the time spent meeting.
-It doesn't take into account the large amount of *inactive* time the meeting creates.
+It doesn't take into account the large amount of unproductive time the meeting creates.

-For example, it's been proven
+Being removed from a flow state and context switching into an hour long meeting costs at minimum the time it will take for the individual to get back into flow (30 minutes on average).
+And that doesn't even

 because it doesn't factor in the cost associated with the delay in work that is dependent on the outcome of the meeting.